DeltaMichael/vdk-dagster-comparison/README.md

 Something similar is also done for error logging, where the stack trace is also saved to a temp file and is viewable inside a pop-up window in the logs.
 The error is traceable to a specific asset (step).
 The stack trace is formatted in a way that's easy to navigate.
+The root cause and step are at the top of each error.
+The stack trace comes after it.
+The next error in the stack is clearly separated and follows the same format.

 In general, Dagster logs are not as verbose as VDK logs, but they might provide information the user does not care about, e.g. PIDs.
 This is easily solved